MS-SCM Program Options & Courses

 SCMM 6535: This provides a broad view of the opportunities for collaboration, internally, with customers and with suppliers, including the many layers of collaboration.
 It reviews the emerging technologies that enable and support collaboration.
 Finally, it considers the Regulatory / legal challenges which limit collaboration and the impact of geographical/cultural/ and legal jurisdictions on the ability to fully collaborate.

 WORKSHOP II - NEGOTIATION [1 cr.]
-On-campus
+On-campus, offered in May or August depending on the year.

 Two-day workshop on campus